OpenSCAP/oval-graph/docs/GUIDE.md

 There are many test options for syntax, code, code coverage.

 ### Before testing install requirements

-Requirements contain optional dependency `inquirer`.
-Test suite works differently when is not installed, but when you use `tox`.
-It runs tests two times when is installed `inquirer` and when is not installed.

 ```bash
 pip3 install -r test_suite_requirements.txt